Are you ready to export?

 - Are your services considered to be world-class?

-- Do you need to modify your services to allow for differences in language, culture and business environment?
+- Do you need to modify your services to allow for differences in language, culture, or business environment?

 - Can you serve both your existing domestic customers and your new foreign clients?